DevLabStudy/My-Low-End-HomeLab-Ecosystem/hardware/specs.md

 Why this hardware?
 It's cheap, whisper-quiet, and has incredible Linux support.
 It’s the perfect starting point for any self-hosting enthusiast.
+Using a single SSD ensures that all my 15+ services start instantly and logs are written without any mechanical delay.
+It's the ultimate lean setup.